DLR-RM/stable-baselines3/docs/guide/examples.md

 # Evaluate the agent
 # NOTE: If you use wrappers with your environment that modify rewards,
 #       this will be reflected here.
 To evaluate with original rewards,
-#       wrap environment in a "Monitor" wrapper before other wrappers.
+#       wrap the environment in a "Monitor" wrapper before other wrappers.
 mean_reward, std_reward = evaluate_policy(model, model.get_env(), n_eval_episodes=10)

 # Enjoy trained agent